Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Methodology

 \paragraph{Volume} To calculate the relative mask volume, we determine the number of mask pixels and divide by the number of brain pixels in the volume (which are the nonzero pixels in the skull-stripped T1 image modality).
 The subjective labels we use are ``$<1\%$'', ``$1-5\%$'', ``$5-10\%$'', ``$10-25\%$'', ``$25-50\%$'', and ``$50-75$\%''.

-\paragraph{Region} We use the conform function from the Nibabel python library \citep{abraham2014machine} to put the BraTS volumes and the LPBA40 atlas \citep{shattuck2008construction} in the RAS space.
-We then overlay the atlas on each mask volume and, based on their intersection, extract the following brain regions: ``frontal'', ``parietal'', ``occipital'', ``temporal'', ``limbic'', ``insula'', ``subcortical'', ``cerebellum'', and ``brainstem''.
+\paragraph{Region} For the BraTS GLI volumes, we use the Nibabel python library \citep{abraham2014machine} to register the volumes to the AAL atlas (version SPM12) \cite{rolls2020automated} and extract the following brain regions: ``frontal'', ``parietal'', ``occipital'', ``temporal'', ``limbic'', ``insula'', ``subcortical'', and ``cerebellum''.
+For the BraTS MET and GoAT volumes, we register the volumes to the LPBA40 atlas (in SRI24 space) \citep{shattuck2008construction} and extract the following brain regions: ``frontal'', ``parietal'', ``occipital'', ``temporal'', ``limbic'', ``insula'', ``subcortical'', ``cerebellum'', and ``brainstem''.
+The percent coverages of the segmentation masks with the atlases are 67.3\%, 70.9\%, and 57.7\% for the GLI, MET, and GoAT datasets respectively.

 \paragraph{Shape} We first quantify each mask's overall size and compute classical 3‑D shape metrics (sphericity, elongation, flatness, solidity, compactness).
 If the mask is tiny, it is classified as ``focus''; otherwise, we classify it as ``round,'' ``oval,'' ``elongated,'' or ``irregular'' by comparing its sphericity and elongation values to empirically chosen thresholds that correspond to near‑sphere, mildly flattened, and strongly stretched geometries.